An Air Force veteran and current software CEO wanted to give back to those who serve last holiday season. How? He paid for their holiday flights home.

-To make sure Ed knew the impact he had, Andrew also created him a Kudoboard to allow the recipients of the tickets to share their thanks.
-"Kudoboard was the perfect way to rally everyone in saying thanks."
+To make sure Ed knew the impact he had, Andrew also created him a thank you Kudoboard to allow the recipients of the tickets to share their thanks.
+“Kudoboard was the perfect way to rally everyone in saying thanks.”

 See the full Kudoboard here.